-In the authorization process of radioactive waste management facilities, CNCAN pays due attention to the effective protection of workers, public and environment.
-The authorization is granted only if the national criteria and requirements are observed.
+In the licensing process of radioactive waste management facilities, CNCAN pays due attention to the effective protection of workers, public and environment.
+The licence is granted only if the national criteria and requirements on the radiological safety are observed.
 In order to protect adequately the public health and the environment during the normal operation of the facility, the off-site dose estimate and monitoring are based on the analysis of the external effective doses and of the (internal) committed effective doses for members of critical groups for all radiation pathways.
-These analyses are performed according to methods and procedures recommended in IAEA safety standards and in other international regulations.
+These analyses are performed according to methods and procedures recommended in IAEA safety standards and in other western regulations.
 The result of the analyses leads to derived emission limits for the effluents, and the monitoring program of the environment shall demonstrate that the derived emission limits are observed both in normal operation and during events with relative high probability of occurrence.
-Of a particular interest is the assessment (based on the FEPs list) and the monitoring of the doses resulted from a repository during both the operation and the post closure (institutional control) period.
-For this purpose, depending on the characteristics of the radioactive waste, the immobilization matrix, the engineered barriers of the facility, and of the surroundings of the facility (near field and far field), various monitoring activities for radioactivity of air, water, soil, vegetal and animal organisms are performed.
-For a surface repository, accepting short lived radionuclides, the institutional control period is established in the authorization.
+Of a particular interest is the assessment and the monitoring of the doses resulted from a repository during both the operation and the post closure period.
+For this purpose, depending on the characteristics of the radioactive waste, the immobilization matrix, the engineered barriers of the facility and of the surroundings of the facility (near field and far field), various monitoring activities for radioactivity of air, water, soil, vegetal and animal organisms are performed.
+For a surface repository, accepting short lived radionuclides, the institutional control period is established in the licence.

-Regarding the radiation protection criteria for the workers and for the public, they are similar to the criteria defined in the 1990 publication of ICRP 60, as the Order no.14/2000 of CNCAN President for approval of Fundamental regulation on Radiological Safety is transposing the Council Directive 96/29/EURATOM.
+The radiation protection criteria for the workers and for the public, are mentioned in the CNCAN Order no.14/2000 for approval of Fundamental Regulation on Radiological Safety.

 In the case of the radioactive waste disposal facility, altered evolution scenarios, including the intrusion scenarios are considered, according to IAEA recommendations.
 Also operation and transport accidents are considered for such facilities.
-The loose and the theft of radioactive waste are also considered.
+The loss and the theft of radioactive waste are also considered.
 The emergency plan is dimensioned according to the maximum credible accident.